jruels/ansible-windows-best/labs/setup-ansible/index.md

 > The `webserver1` host will fail because we have not yet enabled WinRM or opened its ports on the firewall.
 Also notice we get the same results with or without -i inventory_simple.yml
 > The `webserver2` host will prompt you to accept the key.
 Type `yes` to confirm and it will respond with a `pong`.

 ## Enable WinRM on Windows Targets

 Now, we'll configure WinRM for each windows node by creating a key using it to create a listener then opening the ports on the firewall.

-Perform the following steps in the RDP session for Windows Target 1.
+Perform the following steps in the RDP session for the Windows Host.

 In the VS Code Explorer pane: